sergism77/Seigr/README.md

-# Seigr: Exploring Biomimetic, Decentralized Intelligence
+# Seigr: Symbiotic Environment of Interconnected Generative Records

 **Seigr** is a pioneering, eco-inspired decentralized data and network ecosystem designed for resilience, adaptability, and transparency.
 Currently under active development, Seigr reimagines decentralized computing by drawing on the adaptive intelligence of mycelium networks.
 Its purpose?
 To self-organize, self-heal, and prioritize sustainability across a decentralized, ethically-driven framework.
 Seigr’s capabilities include data lineage tracking, file distribution, and adaptive resilience across network nodes — all working to foster a self-repairing, energy-efficient ecosystem for the digital world.